These metrics are crucial to understanding, diagnosing, and fixing the issues that prevent your IT infrastructure from operating at peak efficiency.

 Overwhelmed by Complexity

-That’s when your ITOM staff starts looking for other ways to adapt.
+That’s when your ITOM staff starts looking for other ways to adapt while offering the best possible service level.
 They do the best they can to prioritize and fix the biggest issues as quickly as they can, and they develop workarounds for the rest.
 That includes the convenient omission of some of those pesky MTTx KPIs.

 But there’s a reason those KPIs exist.
 There’s a measured process for addressing incidents, and how you measure the speed and efficacy of your incident management process matters.
 If you don’t measure each step consistently every time, you can’t determine whether you’ve actually fixed the problem or if you’ve merely suppressed the symptom.
 That’s why there is a complete set of common incident management metrics, and why they are in their order: detect, acknowledge, respond, repair, resolve, and recover.